whl1729/read/computer/os/apue/08_process_control.md

     - Normally, login creates a specific environment with only a few variables defined and lets us, through the shell start-up file, add variables to the environment when we log in.

-- After an exec, the new program inherits additional properties from the calling process:
+- After an `exec`, the new program inherits additional properties from the calling process:
   - Process ID and parent process ID
   - Real user ID and real group ID
   - Supplementary group IDs